-“Gateway” real estate markets are an elite group of powerhouse U.S. cities with high liquidity, large economies, influential culture and international brand recognition.
+“Gateway” real estate markets like Chicago are an elite group of powerhouse U.S. cities with high liquidity, large economies, influential culture and international brand recognition.

 Here’s a little research into the Chicago market and why it could be a nice nest for your real estate investment dollars.